Comstock Review, Inc.

 Who Is Your Ideal Reader?

-Readers who are open, inquiring, thoughtful.
-We try to widen our readership by making copies available in local libraries, waiting rooms and (when we can) jails.
+Readers who are open, inquiring, & thoughtful.
+We try to widen our readership by making copies available in schools, local libraries, waiting rooms and (when we can) jails.
 Our ideal reader may be new to reading poetry or a lifelong learner.
 Welcome!

 Magazine Press